 6. Mercado del Puerto Las Palmas

-Opened since 1891 this has been the first fresh food market in Gran Canaria to also offer ready-to-eat food options.
-I had a fantastic meal at Piscos & Buches.
+Opened since 1891, Puerto Rico Market was the first fresh food market in Gran Canaria to also offer ready-to-eat food options.
+I had a fantastic meal at El Market Puerto Rico at Piscos & Buches.
 I am a bit obsessed with Spanish pulpo (octopus) and their version was excellent!

 This is also a popular market with locals, particularly for evening drinks.

-This market has the usual stalls etc but it also has little restaurants and stalls.
+Puerto Rico market Gran Canaria has the usual stalls etc but it also has little restaurants and stalls.